Field(s) of expertise

 - Evaluate critically the results and the loads and issue relevant documentation.

-- Support spacecraft and launcher configuration studies.
+- Support spacecraft and launcher configuration studies for Agency projects.
 This includes operating CAD tools and participation in Concurrent Design Facility (CDF) sessions at ESTEC.

 - Perform mass, inertia and balance calculations and relevant budget assessments.